-Three companies in the running for NASA's next Moon rover
+Three Companies In The Running For NASA's Next Moon Rover

-Three companies are in the running to provide NASA's next Moon rover for crewed missions planned later this decade, the space agency said Wednesday.
+(MENAFN- Jordan Times) WASHINGTON - Three companies are in the running to provide NASA's next Moon rover for crewed missions planned later this decade, the space agency said on Wednesday.

 Although the contracts went to relatively new companies, they have partnered with more established players in the aerospace industry.
 Intuitive Machines said it had been given an initial $30 million to advance its prototype, called the Reusable Autonomous Crewed Exploration Rover (RACER), with teammates including AVL, Boeing, Michelin and Northrop Grumman.